Are You Alienated, Jealous, Adaptable, Loveable

 Are You Adaptable

 Beloye has made her adjustments.
 Quarters with Dan, who likes life just fine, (or more accurately, has come to terms with his level of resentment towards it), are a little close.
 Her almost-sister-in-law Nola, having reached a state of truce with Dan’s brother Arnold, brings Stenner onto the scene.
 Technically, and for more than one good reason, Beloye should not get involved with Stenner.
 But she begins to think freedom, the yearning for it, is not subject to being reasoned away.

 Are You Loveable

-Daisy wants to lose George, gain a fortune, and move to Florida.
+Daisy wants to lose George, gain a modest fortune, and move to Florida.
 She exerts her influence on the Bradshaws’ live-in handyman, Oland Coleman.
-Oland’s grip on reality is a little weak . . . but perhaps not so different from the iron-clad expectations of his small-town milieu.
+Oland’s grip on reality is a little weak…but his view perhaps not so far from the iron-clad expectations of his small-town milieu.